smoha020/certified-aws-solutions-architect-associate/2-deep-dive/sns.md

 # SNS - Simple Notification Service

 - Why is SNS needed?
+For example, can't we just create some logic in our Order Service to publish messages to all the other services (Inventory, Notification, and Shipping).
+Answer: you need to make the logic yourself which is hard to mannage.
 - Pub/Sub model
 - The event produces only sends messages to one SNS topic
 - Each subscriber to the topic will get all the messages be default (we can filter them, if we want)